IBM/Developer-Playground/didact/Readme-heremaps--here-public-transit-api.md

    <br>
       <div class="description">
           <div>
             HERE is a one-stop solution to solve your complex location-based problems.
 HERE APIs are helpful in comprehensive mapping content.
-They offer an integrated suite of solutions, services, and development tools, as well as a marketplace for data
+They offer an integrated suite of solutions, services, and development tools, as well as a marketplace for data.
           </div>
           <br>
           <div>